transdigiware/blockchain/vscode-extension.md

 ### Install and instantiate a smart contract from VS Code
 {: #develop-vscode-connecting-ibp-install-instantiate}

 You can also import the {{site.data.keyword.blockchainfull_notm}} Platform network into the **Fabric Environments** pane of the extension.
-You can then use the extension to install and instantiate smart contracts on your network.
+You can then use the extension to install and instantiate<version.2.5.next>deploy</version.2.5.next> smart contracts on your network.

 You can export nodes from your console and then import them from another console.
 You can use the same process to export nodes from your console and then import them into the **Fabric Environments** pane.
 The easiest way is to use the extension to automatically discover the console and import the nodes.